Commitments and Contingencies

 Note 14— Commitments and Contingencies

 The Company has entered into non-cancellable operating leases for office, warehouse, and distribution facilities, with original lease periods expiring through 2024.
-In addition to minimum rent, certain of the leases require payment of real estate taxes, insurance, common area maintenance charges, and other executory costs.
+In addition to minimum rent, certain leases require payment of real estate taxes, insurance, common area maintenance charges, and other executory costs.
 Differences between rent expense and rent paid are recognized as adjustments to operating lease right-of-use assets on the consolidated balance sheets.

 The Company is involved in claims and litigation in the ordinary course of business, some of which seek monetary damages, including claims for punitive damages, which are not covered by insurance.
 For certain pending matters, accruals have not been established because such matters have not progressed sufficiently through discovery, and/or development of important factual information and legal information is insufficient to enable the Company to estimate a range of possible loss, if any.
 An adverse determination in one or more of these pending matters could have an adverse effect on the Company’s consolidated financial position, results of operations or cash flows.

-We are, and may in the future become, subject to various legal proceedings and claims that arise in or outside the ordinary course of business.
+The Company is, and may in the future become, subject to various legal proceedings and claims that arise in or outside the ordinary course of business.

 The entire disclosure for commitments and contingencies.